-Your computer probably has one of these built in.
-But stock webcams don't have a great reputation.
+Stock webcams don't have a great reputation.
 So, if you've got the budget, then you should consider upgrading to an external webcam.

 Even if you're only making videos occasionally, a good camera will improve all those Zooms, Hangouts, and BlueJeans (What.
 A. Name.) that you'll be doing in years to come.

-For a quick and cheap upgrade to your camera, go for the webcam.
+For a quick and cheap upgrade, go for the webcam.
 You can find plenty decent options for less than 100 dollars.
 Here's a decent list to start with.
-But, if you want a picture that viewers will admire, with that blurred background look and brilliant colours, then you'll want to get a proper digital camera.
+But if you want a picture that viewers will admire, with that blurred background look and brilliant colours, then you'll want to get a proper digital camera.

-You can find very decent digital cameras for webcam use starting at 300 or 400 dollars (I use the Sony a5100 — it's been great).
-At the top end of the spectrum you can buy some serious pro camera gear and hook it up to your computer too.
+You can find decent digital cameras for webcam use starting at 300 or 400 dollars (I use the Sony a5100 — it's been great).
+At the other end of the spectrum you can buy serious professional camera gear and hook it up to your computer too.
 A lot of popular YouTubers and streamers use top of the line Canon and Sony DSLRs as their "webcams".

 Also, if you've got an old digital camera lying around from that street photography phase you went through in the mid-2000s, try that out (mid-2000s might be too old actually 🤔).
-If you can find your old camera on this list, then there's a pretty good chance you can hook it up to your computer as a webcam.
+If your old camera is on this list, then there's a pretty good chance it can be used as a webcam.